Showing posts with label Hebertshausen. Show all posts

 Bavarian International School students at Dachau KZ

+Prisoners on the left in front of the maintenance building and students at the site today.
 According to the regime's propaganda, work was primarily a means of political education so that prisoners capable of betterment could be accepted into National Socialist society.
 However, the ϟϟ made more and more profits from the prisoners' work.
 Cultivating the surrounding moors was the prisoner's initial task, but this was quickly changed.
 The establishment of manual workplaces - road construction, bricklayers, carpenters, locksmiths, tailors, shoemakers, saddlers, bakers, butchers - promised more profit and self-sufficiency.
 Just a few months after the camp opened in 1933, 300 prisoners were already working for the ϟϟ making furniture, clothes and shoes.
 In this way the camp developed into the economic base of the ϟϟ.
 The Chamber of Commerce wrote a letter on November 28, 1933 expressing its fear that the camp would represent unsustainable competition for other local craftsmen.
 The political police replied that production in the camp would definitely continue to increase.
 Officially, the values obtained were part of the state property, but in reality they were used by Himmler's ϟϟ by reducing their dependence on the SA and the Reich Ministry of the Interior.
 Until 1940 the ϟϟ could use the full profit of the prisoner labour.
 In numerous cases, the forced labour resulted in humiliation, abuse and death by harassing or inciting inmates to death.
 Later, with in the large sub-camps, this number increased dramatically.
 Sick and physically exhausted prisoners were transferred to the disability block, from where they were transported to the killing sites.

-Prisoners carrying large buckets of food from Dachau camp kitchen to barracks June 28, 1938Prisoners carrying large buckets of food from the camp kitchen to the barracks in a June 28, 1938 propaganda photo; the distance from the kitchens requiring such effort demonstrated the camp hierarchy with Germans typically housed in the nearest barracks and those seen as particularly against the Nazi state at the furthest end.
+Prisoners carrying large buckets of food from Dachau camp kitchen to barracks June 28, 1938Prisoners carrying large buckets of food from the camp kitchen to the barracks in another June 28, 1938 propaganda photo; the distance from the kitchens requiring such effort demonstrated the camp hierarchy with Germans typically housed in the nearest barracks and those seen as particularly against the Nazi state at the furthest end.
 The residential barracks were given the designation "blocks" under Commandant Loritz.
 Over the course of its twelve years of existence, different divisions of the blocks were formed.
 The punishment blocks were surrounded by barbed wire; here were inmates who had been repeatedly detained or who had been imposed more stringent detention.
 Other blocks included a so-called Interbrigadistenblock, a Jewish block, an invalide block , a 'celebrity' block and a pastors' block.
 From the beginning of the war there was a division according to nationalities for Poles, Czechs et cet..
 Each block had two washing facilities, two toilets and four “rooms”.
 Each room had a living room and a bedroom.
 52 people were to be accommodated per room, which meant 208 prisoners per block of flats.
 In the last years of the war however, up to 1,600 prisoners had to share a block of flats.
 The roll call took place on the roll call square at the beginning and end of the day.
 If someone was missing, roll calls were ordered through the night or half a day.
 Seven watchtowers surrounded the area; they were usually manned by two ϟϟ guards each with two machine guns.
 The so-called infirmary initially consisted of two barracks, from 1939 it was expanded.
 In the last years of the war it was eighteen barracks in size.
 The "Lazarett" included a disinfection barrack and a death chamber.
 There was a work barrack, another barrack was the canteen , which also served propaganda purposes.
 Behind it was the bunker, where camp arrests, camp penalties (such as increased solitary confinement) and shootings were carried out.
 Standing bunkers were added from autumn 1944 as discussed below.

 The first large section of the concentration camp was the prison camp, euphemistically also called protective custody camp.
 It was surrounded by an inner ditch, behind it an electrically charged barbed wire fence, a patrol path and finally a wall that also served as a privacy screen from the outside.
 As soon as someone approached the fence, the ϟϟ personnel fired from watchtowers without warning.
 The fence was illuminated at night.
 There were a total of 34 barracks in two rows, with the camp street in the middle.
 The Jourhaus formed the entrance to the prisoners' area.